k3fair/COVID-19-ON-model/README.md

 **Note:** This repository is currently under construction.

-Simulation, model-fitting and visualization code for manuscript by Fair, Karatayev, Anand, and Bauch (2021).
+Simulation and model-fitting code for manuscript by Fair, Karatayev, Anand, and Bauch (2021).
 All data needed to run simulations are included in the "InputFiles" folder.

 **Scripts**

-* covidHierV46_2Github_parmfit.R runs fitting procedure for obtaining parameter sets.
+* covidHierV46_2Github_parmfit.R runs fitting procedure for obtaining parameter sets, outputs files containing the best parameter set as determined by that run of the fitting algorithms.

-* covidHierV46_2Github_basesim.R evaluates output from covidHierV46_2Github_parmfit.R to identify parameter sets resulting in the best fit to data, runs simulations using those parameter sets.
+* covidHierV46_2Github_basesim.R evaluates output from covidHierV46_2Github_parmfit.R to identify parameter sets resulting in the best fit to data, runs simulations using those parameter sets, and outputs files containing the results of that identification and simulation.

 * covidHierV46_2Github_firstcounterfactual.R runs simulations for counterfactuals covering the first time period (10 March 2020 to 15 August 2020).